 This serves to give valuable insight into how a Developer will look at a site and his decision-making process.

-Also considered is the housing mix and local policy requirements – feasibility studies are an important part of the role.
+Also considered are the housing mix and local policy requirements – feasibility studies are an important part of the role.

 Land Selling Story